HendrikRauh/Schule-als-Staat/.github/CODE_OF_CONDUCT.md

 - **Commenting:** Add comments to your code where necessary.
 This helps others understand the purpose and functionality of your code.

 - **Spacing:** Include spaces between different parts of your code to improve readability.
 This includes between functions, classes, and blocks of code within functions.

+- **Trailing New Line:** Ensure that each file ends with a trailing new line.
+This helps with version control systems like Git and improves code readability.

+- **Project Structure:** Organize related files into separate folders for each project (e.g., idCards, forms, etc.).
+This helps keep the codebase clean and easy to navigate.